eclipse-archived/ceylon-lang.org/blog/2012-04-10-ceylon-herd-unleashed.md

 tab: blog
 tags: [herd]
 ---
-If there´s one think the whole Ceylon team has in common it´s that we´re _pragmatists_.
+If there´s one thing the whole Ceylon team has in common it´s that we´re _pragmatists_.
 We have a ton of ideas of how we can make the programmer´s life better with Ceylon, and we try to do it whenever we can.
 In fact, we have so many ideas that it´s hard to bring them all to fruition.
 With people such as Gavin and I in the team, being very involved in Web Frameworks, I can tell you that among the many things we want to do with Ceylon, the only thing